elianadu/100-days-of-code/log.md

 **Today's Progress**: Finished exercises 06-11 in TOP's javascript-exercises repo for the Arrays + Loops sections.
 Moved onto DOM Manipulation and Events and finished the first exercise on the page!

-**Thoughts** Feeling good!
+**Thoughts**: Feeling good!
 Taking it slower now, especially during finals week.
 A little stressed about other work to be done, but finding TOP to be quite relaxing.

 **Link(s) to work**
 1. [JS exercises](https://github.com/elianadu/javascript-exercises)